Armanasq/Armanasq.github.io/content/post/Datasets/COCO.md

 ![png](/coco/annImg.png)

+Now we have an overview of the categories in the dataset (don't worry about the codes, we will delve into each line).

 Here's a detailed explanation of the code and how to use it:

 1. First, you need to define the classes of objects that you want to visualize.
 In the provided code, the `filterClasses` variable contains a list of desired classes such as 'laptop', 'tv', and 'cell phone'.
 You can modify this list to include the object classes of your interest.